brahimself/facebox/docs/introduction.rst

 * **Emotion classification** (8 FER+ classes) via an ONNX network.
 * A **plug‑and‑play demo** (`run.py`) that works with any webcam.

-Whether you need a simple attendance kiosk, research prototype, or a teaching demo, FaceBox keeps the barrier to entry delightfully low.